woosal1337/blog/web-app/source/_posts/type-conversions.md

 <class 'float'>
 ```

-- yes! you can also convert `integer`s to `float` values, not just the `string`s!
+- Yes!
+You can also convert `integer`s to `float` values, not just the `string`s!

 ### `complex()`

-- you probably have never seen this function before as long as you have messed with complex values in python
+- You probably have never seen this function before as long as you have messed with complex values in python
-- feel free to learn about [complex numbers](https://en.wikipedia.org/wiki/Complex_number) by [clicking here](https://en.wikipedia.org/wiki/Complex_number)
+- Feel free to learn about [complex numbers](https://en.wikipedia.org/wiki/Complex_number) by [clicking here](https://en.wikipedia.org/wiki/Complex_number)

 ```python
 >>> a = 13 + 37j